Moving Forward: Information on Royal Roads’ approach to COVID-19

 I have paid my tuition deposit and need to defer.
 What happens to my tuition deposit?

-Will internship, practicum or career development planning still be available?
+Is internship, practicum or career development planning available?

 I am an international student.
 Do changes during COVID-19 impact my work eligibility?